Complain to institution

 - add relevant documents that substantiate your opinion, if there are any

-The institution itself or its supervising (or otherwise competent) authority will assess whether the institution has acted lawfully and, if it has not acted lawfully, may order compensation.
+The institution itself or its supervising (or otherwise competent) authority will assess whether the institution has acted lawfully and, if not, may order compensation.

 Appeal to Administrative court